rackerlabs/rackspace-how-to/content/rackspace-email/run-a-trace-route.md

     <img src="{% asset_path rackspace-email/how-to-run-a-trace-route/secure_emailsrvr.png %}"/>

-4. The command prompt will output a list of times and server names.
+   The command outputs a list of times and server names.

 #### Identifying issues

- A trace route will show the sequential server "hop" taken to reach our server in addition to the time it took to complete each hop.
-When reviewing a trace route we are typically looking for a delay or a failure in the trace progression.
+A trace route shows the sequential server "hop" taken to reach a server in addition to the time it took to complete each hop.
+When reviewing a trace route you are typically looking for a delay or a failure in the trace progression.

 For example, if the average hop is between 1 and 50 milliseconds and you see a hop the takes 1000 milliseconds we have just identified a delay in connection.

- If the trace does not complete, this is also indicative of a connection issues.
+If the trace does not complete, it could be a sign of connection issues.

 #### Correcting connection issues

 Trace routes most often identify a specific network where the connection issue is occurring.
-Once you have identified the offending network, you should provide this information to your network administrator for that identified network.
+After you have identified the offending network, you should provide this information to your network administrator for that identified network.
 This could be your Internet Service Provider, your business's local network administrator, or you email administrator.
 Notify them of the issue for further direction in resolving the issue.